netdata/netdata/collectors/ebpf.plugin/README.md

 #### Maps per Core

-When netdata is running on kernels newer than `4.6` users are allowed to modify how `ebpf.plugin` creates maps (hash or array).
+When netdata is running on kernels newer than `4.6` users are allowed to modify how the `ebpf.plugin` creates maps (hash or array).
 When `maps per core` is defined as `yes`, plugin will create a map per core on host, on the other hand, when the value is set as `no` only one hash table will be created, this option will use less memory, but it also can increase overhead for processes.